smashah/places-autocomplete-input/README.md

 Material design: Text fields with location autocomplete

 `<places-autocomplete-input>` is a single-line text field with Material Design styling and location autocomplete based on the Google Maps API.
+READY TO USE WITH POLYMER 2

 Example: